Charles0704/Google-Play-Store-Apps-Project/README.md

 Use Python to clean missing values, convert data types and standardize numerical features.
 Use DBSCAN to detect outliers and remove them.

 【Data Visualization】:
-Use visualization tools such as Matplotlib and Seaborn to create box plots, histograms and conduct exploratory analysis to determine the relationship between Google Apps Ratings and predictive features: User reviews, Size, Number of installs, Price，Category, and so on.
+Use visualization tools such as Matplotlib and Seaborn to create box plots, histograms and conduct exploratory analysis to determine the relationship between Google Apps Ratings and predictive features: User reviews, Size, Number of installs, Price, Category, and so on.

 【Model Analysis】
 LightGBM Accuracy：